Successor Feature Representations: Experimental Details: Object Collection Environment

 where we set $\Pr(\feat_{t}=\feat|s_t,a_t) \equiv 1$ for the observed feature $\feat = \feat(s_t,a_t,s_{t+1})$ and $\Pr(\feat_{t}=\feat|s_t,a_t) \equiv 0$ for all other features $\feat \neq \feat(s_t,a_t,s_{t+1})$.

-\paragraph{Continuous $\xi$-learning (CXi):} Under the condition of approximating a feature representation (CXi-$h$), the feature space becomes continuous.
-In this case we are using a discretized version of the $\xi$-learning algorihm that is explained in detail under Appendix~\ref{c:appendix_cmf_xi}.
+\paragraph{Continuous \sfrqlearning (C\sfrql):} Under the condition of approximating a feature representation (C\sfrql-$h$), the feature space becomes continuous.
+In this case we are using a discretized version of the \sfrqlearning algorihm that is explained in detail under Appendix~\ref{c:appendix_cmf_xi}.
 The agent uses for the object collection environment a linear mapping to approximate the $\xi$-values given the observation $s$.